Version : √ OneNote desktop

 Launching a docked note :

-There are 3 different buttons, in two different Tabs (View and Review ) to get a docked note : don’t get confused !
+There are 3 different buttons, in two different Tabs (View and Review ) to get a docked note, with subtle differences : don’t get confused !

 Update 20/11 : Curiously, it seems impossible to link notes to Excel file… As far as I am concerned, I never managed to do it.
 This Microsoft web site seems to acknowledge it…